Linkriver/Chainlink-Node-Docker-Deployment/README.md

 exit
 # log in again
 ```
-## create Directory
+## create directory
-The Directory needs to be created as a hidden for for BestSercurity Practices
+The directory needs to be created as a hidden one in order to follow security best practices

 ```bash
 mkdir .chainlink-kovan
 cd .chainlink-kovan
 ```

-## create Environmental Kovan
+## create Environmental file (for Kovan testnet)
 list of all variables: https://docs.chain.link/docs/configuration-variables
 ```bash
 echo "ROOT=/chainlink